usynin2000/beautiful_terminal/README.md

 # How to make your terminal beautiful

+A guide to setting up a modern, fast, and visually appealing terminal on macOS.

 | Terminal       | Speed | Setup              | Convenience        | Features                     |
 | -------------- | :---: | ------------------ | ------------------ | ---------------------------- |